announcement

-Announcing the Python SDK for CloudQuery Plugin Development
+Announcing the Python SDK for CloudQuery Integration Development

 We're excited to announce the first release of a Python SDK for CloudQuery plugin development!
-This SDK provides a high-level toolkit for developing CloudQuery plugins in Python.
+This SDK provides a high-level toolkit for developing CloudQuery plugins in Python and sits alongside the CloudQuery JavaScript SDK and the CloudQuery Java SDK.

 Background #